drycpp/lmdbxx/README.rst

 --------------------

-The low-level procedural interface wraps LMDB functions with error-checking code that will throw an instance of the corresponding C++ exception class in case of failure.
+The low-level procedural interface wraps LMDB functions with error-checking code that will throw an instance of a corresponding C++ exception class in case of failure.
 This interface doesn't offer any convenience overloads as does the resource interface; the parameter types are exactly the same as for the raw C interface offered by LMDB itself.
 The return type is generally ``void`` for these functions since the wrapper eats the error code returned by the underlying C function, throwing an exception in case of failure and otherwise returning values in the same output parameters as the C interface.